henriqueblobato/python_challenge/README.md

 - since I'm doing a left side function in sql (to support case insensitive searches), an index would never be used.
 Need to figure out how to get utf8 to be case insensitive
 - IPV6 support
 - CIDR support
+- Improve UI so it is clearer on the order of what you need to do and provide on screen instruction